Care about security? We do too. Learn what Atlassian does and what you can do too.

 How do I track storage for each product?

 You must be a site admin to track storage.

-If you're an admin for multiple sites or an organization admin, click a site's name and URL to open the Administration for that site.
+- Original: Select the site's name and URL to open the Admin for that site.

 What happens if I exceed my storage limit?

 Storage limits are not currently enforced.
 If your Confluence or Jira products exceed their plan's storage limit, we won’t cancel your subscriptions or remove any data, as long as usage is in accordance with our acceptable use policy.

 Can I increase my storage limit?

 Each Jira and Confluence plan comes with a set amount of storage.
 Currently, the only way to increase your storage is to upgrade your plan.